Where are linearized gauge invariants encoded for plane waves in linearized gravity?: Discussion and Conclusions

 The analysis presented in this work brings together several complementary perspectives on gravitational waves in general relativity, highlighting the distinct but interconnected roles of gauge-invariant perturbation variables, curvature scalars, and geometric classification schemes.
 Beginning from the irreducible $(3+1)$ helicity decomposition of the metric perturbation, we constructed the full set of Bardeen variables in the flat spacetime limit, thereby isolating the radiative and non-radiative degrees of freedom in a manner that is explicitly gauge invariant.
 This provides a clean starting point for comparing the perturbative description of gravitational waves with the curvature-based frameworks used in exact solutions.

-The explicit plane-wave metric derived in Section~3 permitted a transparent evaluation of the scalar, vector, and tensor perturbations.
-As expected, only the two transverse-traceless tensor components survive in the transverse-traceless gauge.
-The scalar and vector Bardeen variables vanish identically, confirming that the familiar $\oplus$ and $\times$ polarizations exhaust the physical degrees of freedom for plane waves in GR.
+For plane waves propagating on a Minkowski background we find that only the two transverse--traceless tensor modes survive, corresponding to the familiar $\oplus$ and $\otimes$ polarizations.
+The scalar and vector Bardeen variables vanish identically in the transverse--traceless gauge, confirming that the physical radiative sector of linearized gravitational waves in general relativity is completely captured by the tensor perturbations.

-Section~5 introduced the Cartan--Karlhede (CK) algorithm in its linearized form and applied it to the same plane-wave geometry.
-While the CK algorithm provides a powerful method for invariantly classifying spacetimes, its application to pp-wave geometries is known to be degenerate: the Weyl tensor has only a single non-zero Newman--Penrose component, a residual isotropy group remains at each iteration, and the algorithm terminates without generating curvature invariants that distinguish between the two tensor polarizations.
-Our linearized calculation reproduces this structure explicitly.
-The polarization content, although physically meaningful, does not appear as a Cartan invariant.
+We then applied the Cartan--Karlhede (CK) algorithm in its linearized form to the same plane-wave geometry.
+As expected for pp-wave spacetimes, the Weyl tensor possesses only a single non-zero Newman--Penrose scalar and the CK algorithm terminates without generating curvature invariants that distinguish the two tensor polarization states.
+Our calculation reproduces this well-known degeneracy explicitly: although the polarization states are physically meaningful, they do not appear as Cartan invariants of the spacetime.

-This naturally raises the question of where the polarization information resides geometrically.
-We demonstrated that for plane waves, the Bardeen variables coincide exactly with the \emph{Killing invariants} associated with the background translational symmetries.
-These Killing invariants arise by projecting the metric perturbation onto the background Killing vectors and provide coordinate-independent quantities that distinguish the tensor modes.
-Thus, the polarization degrees of freedom are encoded not in the Cartan invariants of the perturbed spacetime, but in the Killing invariants of the background geometry.
+In the specific setting of linearized plane waves on a Minkowski background, this naturally raises the question of where the polarization information is encoded geometrically.
+We showed that for plane waves the polarization information is captured by Killing invariants constructed from the relevant translational Killing vectors of the Minkowski background in the Lorentz gauge.
+In addition, we provide a procedure to determine linearized gauge invariant quantities, such as the polarization information, for a generic gauge choice using symmetries of the curvature tensor and its covariant derivatives in the linearized spacetime using the linearized plane waves as an example.
+These invariants arise by projecting the metric perturbation onto the background symmetries that leave the perturbation unchanged, and provide coordinate-independent quantities that distinguish the tensor modes.
+In this sense the Killing invariants reproduce the same physical tensor degrees of freedom identified by the Bardeen variables.
+Thus, for plane gravitational waves, the perturbative gauge-invariant description and the symmetry-based invariant description encode the same physical content, while the curvature-based CK invariants remain insensitive to the polarization choice.

-This comparison between the Bardeen variables, CK invariants, and Killing invariants clarifies the geometric origin of polarization information in the perturbative regime.
-It also suggests a broader program: for backgrounds with richer symmetry structure, the Killing invariants associated with those symmetries may play a central role in identifying physically meaningful gravitational-wave degrees of freedom.
-This viewpoint becomes especially relevant when extending the analysis to modified gravity theories, where additional scalar or vector modes may appear.